digitalyacht/Getting-Started-with-Njord-Cloud/README.md

 The Njord Cloud is built on Viam Cloud Technology and allows developers to access a boat's real-time and historical NMEA 2000 data, stored in the Njord Cloud.
 Built on Viam technology, NjordLink devices can be easily connected to a boat's NMEA 2000 and once configured will securely connect to the Viam Cloud servers, storing NMEA 2000 data for mobile and web apps to access.

-To evaluate the service, you will need to first register a free account on the [Viam Cloud](https://app.viam.com/robots) and then request access to the DY-Demo boat, by submitting a Developer Request form at  Please note that you must submit the same email address as you used to register for your Viam Account.
+To evaluate the service, you will need to first register a free account on the [Viam Cloud](https://app.viam.com/robots) and then request access to the DY-Demo boat, by submitting a Developer Request form ([click here](https://support.digitalyacht.co.uk/developer-request/) ) Please note that you must submit the same email address as you used to register for your Viam Account.

 To use the service with real devices and data, you will need to purchase one of the brand new NjordLink+ devices that are built on a RPi5.
 They locally decode the NMEA 2000 and securely send JSON data to the cloud.